rschristopher/ischristtrue.com/src/who-is-christ.md

+## Christ is knocking at your door

+!!! quote "Revelation 3:20-21"
+    Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
+To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.

 ...

 The Spirit of Truth, The Lord of Spirits, God of gods, King of kings, Alpha and Omega, the Son of Man, the Son of God, the Messiah